UsairimIsani/course_content_bme_2017/course_content/BM-452_modelling_and_simulation_for_biomedical_engineer.md

 # **(BM-452) - Modelling and Simulation for Biomedical Engineers**

 ## **Course Outline:**

+### **Theory:**
 1. **Introduction**
    1. What is modeling and simulation
    1. Application of Modeling and Simulation in Biomedical Engineering
-   1. Types of Models e.g. graphical model, Quantitative models,
+   1. Types of Models e.g. graphical model, Quantitative models, Multi-scale Models.

-Multiscale Models

-1. Hybrid models and its application in Biomedical Engineering
+   2. Hybrid models and its application in Biomedical Engineering
-1. Conceptual modeling, why, when, where to use the conceptual model.
+   3. Conceptual modeling, why, when, where to use the conceptual model.
-1. Conceptual model of cardiorespiratory system Subdivision of Physiology models and combining of basic elements of Conceptual models.
+   4. Conceptual model of cardiorespiratory system Subdivision of Physiology models and combining of basic elements of Conceptual models.
-1. Things necessary before building a model.
+   5. Things necessary before building a model.
-1. One block model and its examples e.g. Heart, muscles, eye etc.
+   6. One block model and its examples e.g. Heart, muscles, eye etc.
-1. Hierarchical and integrated Model.
+   7. Hierarchical and integrated Model.
-1. **Mathematical Models**
+2. **Mathematical Models**
    1. Mathematical Models and their importance in biomedical engineering
-   1. Mathematical models of Mechanical and Electrical systems.
+   2. Mathematical models of Mechanical and Electrical systems.
-   1. Electrical and fluidic modeling of the blood flow through the artery.
+   3. Electrical and fluidic modeling of the blood flow through the artery.
-   1. Elementary Vascular Model and Its Electrical Analog
+   4. Elementary Vascular Model and Its Electrical Analog
-   1. Electrical modeling of physiological System
+   5. Electrical modeling of physiological System
-   1. Electrode electrolyte interface model
+   6. Electrode electrolyte interface model
-1. **Application of Modeling and Simulation in Physiological System**
+3. **Application of Modeling and Simulation in Physiological System**
    1. Modeling of physiological systems
-   1. Examples of Physiological models
+   2. Examples of Physiological models
-   1. Medical imaging and its importance in modeling and Simulation
+   3. Medical imaging and its importance in modeling and Simulation
-   1. Importance of modeling and simulation according to new trends and technique
+   4. Importance of modeling and simulation according to new trends and technique
-   1. Modeling of human organs using 3D printing
+   5. Modeling of human organs using 3D printing
-   1. Thermal modeling using Bio heat equations
+   6. Thermal modeling using Bio heat equations
-   1. Factors effecting thermal models
+   7. Factors effecting thermal models
-   1. Application of thermal models on physiological System
+   8. Application of thermal models on physiological System
-1. **Software Implementations**
+4. **Software Implementations**
    1. Implementation of Biomedical models using software.

-###### **List of Practicals:**
+## **List of Practicals:**
 1. Introduction to modeling using software
 1. Design of conceptual model
 1. Modeling of cardiovascular system